Suresh Krishna (businessman): Recognition

 Suresh Krishna served as the President of the Automotive Component Manufacturers Association of India from 1982 to 1984 and as the President of the Confederation of Indian Industry from 1987 to 1988.

 He has been board director of several TVS Group companies, as well as for the Industrial Credit & Investment Corporation of India, Tata Steel, Videsh Sanchar Nigam Ltd, Institute for Financial Management & Research, etc.

 He was appointed as a Director on the Central Board of the Reserve Bank of India.
-He was one of the members of the Advisory Council to the Prime Minister formed to advise the Prime Minister on matters relating to trade and industry.

 Awards and honours

 The Government, Business and Industry bodies have recognized Suresh Krishna's contributions.